Halle/TheOffcuts/content/posts/core-media-io-camera-extensions-part-one.md

 My working version can be seen [here](https://github.com/Halle/OffcutsCam), so if you are getting weird results, you can compare them.

-Once you have things working, if you want to play with the extension provider code (and if you like video code, you probably do), be aware that to see software changes in your extension, you currently have to uninstall the old extension using your container app, then reboot, then build and run a new container app version, then install a new extension.
-Well, we knew we were in beta-land when we started.
+Once you have things working, if you want to play with the extension provider code (and if you like video code, you probably do), be aware that to see software changes in your extension, you currently have to uninstall the old extension using your container app, then reboot, then build and run your new container app iteration, then install the changed extension.
+This is also currently the case if you follow the [debugging advice](https://developer.apple.com/documentation/driverkit/debugging_and_testing_system_extensions) for loading a new extension iteration without reversioning it (i.e., turning off SIP and turning on developer mode will not help with this).
+If I understand correctly, there is no way currently to securely replace the extension process in a single user session in which there has already been an extension install and activation, so a reboot is necessary.

 This reboot-a-rama is the pain point we are going to remove next, in **Core Media IO Camera Extensions part 2 of 3: Creating a useful software CMIO Camera Extension with communication between a configuration app and an extension *and* painless extension debugging**, out shortly.